igox-x/AES-256-encryptor/README.md

 <h2 align="left">How to use?</h2>

-1. Pierwszy element
+1. Download zip file (Release/Beta vX.X)
-2. Drugi element
+2. unzip files
-3. Trzeci element
+3. To use Encryption/Decryption fature you have to generate your own key

 ###